Six Transcribed Improvisations on La Spagna

 • Add to that a few months to prepare the music score e-edition PDF (99 pages, including preface, score, and parts).

-• And some further months went into the making of the six new videos with audio-synchronised, animated transcription that I am releasing today.
+• And some further months went into the making of the six new videos with audio-synchronized, animated transcription that I am releasing today.

 So I am very happy to finally share the transcription of the six available recorded versions I have so far of La Spagna, dating from 2011–15.
-Below you can find the complete transcriptions (score and parts) as a free PDF download — And do not miss the series of synchronised transcription videos.
+Below you can find the complete transcriptions (score and parts) as a free PDF download.
+Do not miss the series of synchronized transcription videos.

 Talk is cheap.
 Show me the code.